mambiux/glados-tts-cli/README.md

 # GLaDOS Text-to-speech (TTS) Voice Generator
 Neural network based TTS Engine.

+--- You can also use the cli version to just call the command with what you want it to say

 If you want to just play around with the TTS, this works as stand-alone.
 ```console
 python3 glados-tts/glados.py